dfakhrizaman/daffascript/src/posts/mvi-for-react-developer.md

 In MVI, the state lives inside a **ViewModel**, scoped to your screen.
 It survives configuration changes (like screen rotations), and you always work with **one single state object** at a time.

-This central state store behaves like a **scoped singleton**—consistent, reliable, and reactive.
+This central state store behaves like a **scoped singleton**, consistent, reliable, and reactive.

 ## Benefits for React Devs